Mulryane History, Family Crest & Coats of Arms

 Important Dates for the Mulryane family

 This web page shows only a small excerpt of our Mulryane research.
-Another 261 words (19 lines of text) covering the years 1694, 1760 and 1709 are included under the topic Early Mulryane History in all our PDF Extended History products and printed products wherever possible.
+Another 131 words (9 lines of text) covering the years 1694, 1760, 1709, 1694 and 1732 are included under the topic Early Mulryane History in all our PDF Extended History products and printed products wherever possible.

 Mulryane Spelling Variations

 The Middle Ages saw a great number of spelling variations for surnames common to the Irish landscape.
 One reason for these variations is the fact that surnames were not rigidly fixed by this period because the general population had to rely on local official's understanding of how their name should be spelt, hence spellings in records often changed through a person's lifetime.
 The following variations for the name Mulryane were encountered in the archives: O'Ryan, Ryan, Mulrian, Mulryan, O'Mulrian and many more.

 Early Notables of the Mulryane family (pre 1700)

 Another 42 words (3 lines of text) are included under the topic Early Mulryane Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Mulryane family

 Ireland became inhospitable for many native Irish families in the 19th centuries.
 Poverty, lack of opportunities, high rents, and discrimination forced thousands to leave the island for North America.
 The largest exodus of Irish settlers occurred with the Great Potato Famine of the late 1840s.
 For these immigrants the journey to British North America and the United States was long and dangerous and many did not live to see the shores of those new lands.
 Those who did make it were essential to the development of what would become two of the wealthiest and most powerful nations of the world.
 These Irish immigrants were not only important for peopling the new settlements and cities, they also provided the manpower needed for the many industrial and agricultural projects so essential to these growing nations.
 Immigration and passenger lists have documented the arrival of various people bearing the name Mulryane to North America: Alexander, Alfred, Catherine, Cornelius, Daniel, Denis, Edward, Jeremiah, John, Margaret, Mathew, Michael, Patrick, Peter, Richard, Thomas, Timothy and William Ryan all arrived in Philadelphia between 1840 and 1860.